Skip to content

 Ditto Transcripts offers general transcription services starting at $1.50 per audio minute.

 When transcribing for US government agencies, law enforcement, or those in medicine, there is no room for error.
 For the best results, you’ll need an interview transcription service with experience with the terms and slang used in each industry.
 Also, an experienced US-based transcriptionist won’t have to take too much time researching what is being discussed in the audio because they are native English speakers.
-Their background will not only give you a 99% accurate transcript, they will also do so promptly.
+Their background will not only give you a 99% accurate transcript, but they will also do so promptly.

 Hiring a Freelancer for the Job

 There are many reasons you might need transcription services.
 Perhaps you’re researching a book or article and need to transcribe the interviews you conducted.
 You might be a Ph.D. candidate and need academic transcription services.
-Maybe you’re starting a podcast and need someone to transcribe your episodes or even learn how to transcribe a podcast yourself.
+Maybe you’re starting a podcast and need someone to transcribe your episodes, or even learn how to transcribe a podcast yourself.
 Or maybe you want to have a written record of an important meeting.

 PROS: